KarolTrzeszczkowski/Electron-Cash-Last-Will-Plugin/README.md

 ### The Last Will contract
 There are three challenges for the Last Will contract.
-Pseudocode below shows the idead behind the smart contract:
+Pseudo-code below shows the idea behind the smart contract:
 ```
 contract LastWill()
 {